pragma-/Plang/doc/README.md

 #### Optional type annotations
 Plang's type system allows type annotations to be omitted.
-When type annotations are omitted, the type will default to `Any`.
-The `Any` type tells Plang to infer the actual type from the value provided.
+When type annotations are omitted, Plang will attempt to infer the types from the values.
+If Plang cannot infer the types, the `Any` type will be used, which effectively disables type-checking for that object.

-Here is a brief demonstration of a function definition with optional type annotations.
 Let's consider a simple `add` function.
-With no explicit type annotations, the function's return type and the types of its parameters will default to the `Any` type:
+With no explicit type annotations and no inferrable values, the function's return type and the types of its parameters will default to the `Any` type:

     > fn add(a, b) a + b; print(type(add));
      Function (Any, Any) -> Any

-This tells Plang to infer the types of its parameters from the types of the arguments passed, and the type of its return value from the type of the value being returned.
+This tells Plang to accept any types of values for the function call.

     > fn add(a, b) a + b; add(3, 4)
      7